tdahar/exporter-go-mystrom/README.md

 | mystrom_report_relay | The current state of the relay (wether or not the relay is currently turned on) |
 | mystrom_report_power  | The current power consumed by devices attached to the switch |

+This exporter receives requests with a target device (myStrom device), pings the WIFI switch and then returns metrics about this device.
+With a single exporter, one can monitor several myStrom devices as the same endpoint can be used for multiple myStrom devices.
+See below the Prometheus configuration sample.

 ## Flags
 ```bash
 $ ./mystrom-exporter --help